-That’s why this is a good time to start a podcast as a way to connect with and engage your audience so you can get your message across in an effective way.
+That’s why this is an excellent time to start a podcast as a way to connect with and engage your audience so you can get your message across in an effective way.

-The most important step to start your podcasting journey is to choose a great podcast hosting provider.
+The most crucial step to take when you want to start a podcast is to choose the best podcast hosting service.

-This is a service offered by companies that will host your podcast files on their servers so your audience can easily download them.
+This is a service offered by companies that will host your podcast episodes on their servers so your audience can easily download them.